AFAG condemns unruly conduct in Parliament

 The group’s leadership in a statement decried the needless confrontations and called for a speedy independent investigation to discipline the culprits.

 “Footage from the overnight confrontation showed numerous pockets of free-for-all brawls between NPP and NDC members which disrupted the nightlong program.
-Assault on a female MP who was forcefully shoved off the chair, snatching and chewing of ballot papers by Carlos Kingsley Ahenkrah, kicking of the ballot box and polling booths by John Jinapor and unruly behaviour of Mohammed-Mubarak Muntaka and others must be investigated.”
+Assault on a female MP who was forcefully shoved off the chair, snatching and chewing of ballot papers by Hon.
+Carlos Ahinkrah, kicking of the ballot box and polling booths by Hon.
+John Jinapor and unruly behaviour of Hon.
+Muntaka and others must be investigated.”

 “The investigation should recommend the appropriate sanctions for all actors.
 The sanction should be in line with the standing orders of Parliament and the laws of the land.
-The honour and dignity of Parliament is at stake.”
+The honor and dignity of Parliament is at sta

+- Bribery saga: The Member who was called by the judge is alive, I’ll prove evidence if need be – Muntaka

 - NDC Zongo Caucus salutes Ghana’s Eighth Speaker of Parliament